Big Springs – Unincorporated

 The first railroad in Douglas County was the Kansas Pacific Railroad, constructed in 1864, and in 1869 the Leavenworth, Lawrence & Galveston Railroad was built south from Lawrence into Franklin County.
 As the railroads continued to push westward, the many wagon trails became obsolete.
 The railroads also created jobs and led to a number of manufacturing businesses.
 Railroad construction also created a new town north

 of the Kansas River that became known as North Lawrence.
 Here, various businesses clustered around the railroad repair shops and the Delaware Street grist and sawmill.
 By 1871 Lawrence would be the western terminus of that line and established an unbroken connection with St. Louis, Missouri, and points farther east.
 This spawned more railroads to come through the county, and the completion in 1879 of the Lawrence Dam on the Kansas River, ushered in a new era in Lawrence’s economic history.

-At this time, the demand for manufactured goods was high, and Lawrence controlled a local trade of about 40,000 people that included manufacturers and successful farmers and stock raisers.
+At this time, the demand for manufactured goods was high, and Lawrence controlled a local trade of about 40,000 people that included manufacturers, successful farmers, and stock raisers.